C - JET

 The most advanced generation of aerated ice cream equipment

-This equipment will be produced in the United States and Brazil
+This equipment will be available for sale in 2021

 The ice cream market